What's happening in North Okaloosa County

 CRESTVIEW — Here is a list of upcoming events in our area.

-DAY OF DNA: 9:30 a.m. to 3:30 p.m.
-April 27 at the Robert L Sikes Public Library in Crestview, the Genealogical Society of Okaloosa County is sponsoring a day of presentations on the use of DNA for genealogy.
+DAY OF DNA: The Genealogical Society of Okaloosa County is sponsoring a day of presentations on the use of DNA for genealogy from 9:30 a.m. to 3:30 p.m.
+April 27 at the Robert L Sikes Public Library in Crestview.
 Kristina Clever, of Clever Genetic Ancestry, will be the guest speaker.
 Seating is limited and registration is required.
 Email gsocgsig@gmail.com.

 CRESTVIEW ROTARY ROUNDUP: 6-9:30 p.m.
 May 3, Barnhill Arena, Baker Area Recreation Association, 5503 U.S. Highway 4, Baker.
 All proceeds benefit the club's outreach programs from nonprofit charities to educational support.
 Guest speaker is retired Cold Edward Hubbard, and former prisoner of war in Vietnam.Details: crestviewrotary@outlook.com.